 The Spirit of Solidarity Labor Monument

-The monument, a $1.3 million granite sculpture, plaza and fountain, sits on the land of the Gerald Ford Presidential Museum on the banks of the Grand River near the Indian mounds.
+The monument, a $1.3 million granite sculpture, plaza and fountain, sits just outside the Gerald R. Ford Presidential Museum in Ah-Nab-Awen Park on the banks of the Grand River near the Indian mounds.
 This was a ten year labor of love founded in 1997 by union members and historians.
 The very long list of donors who helped make this monument a reality include hundreds of labor unions, businesses, and individuals.

 It was created to honor the bravery of the striking immigrant workers in 1911, educate everyone about the role labor people played in the establishment of the City, recognize the 19th and early 20th century hard working people who gave Grand Rapids its identity as the furniture city, and more broadly recognize and honor all working people.